programmer-indo-team/math-quiz/README.md

 # math-quiz
-Math Quiz using HTML and JavaScript only
+Math Quiz using HTML CSS and JavaScript